-9 Key Reasons to Use or Not Kubernetes for Your Dev Environments
+9 Key Reasons to Use or Not Kubernetes for Your Dev Environments in 2023

 We all know that Kubernetes is the best container orchestration tool in the industry.
 However, it is not frequently used in development environments due to its complexity and time to set up.
 That deprives you of many benefits you can gain from Kubernetes in the development environment.
 In this article, we will discuss the pros and cons of deploying Kubernetes in a development environment.
 We will go through various factors which decide the suitability of Kubernetes for your organization.
 We will conclude the article with the magic sauce that enables you to deploy Kubernetes in your dev environment without facing challenges related to complexity and inefficiency.

 Morgan PerrySeptember 24, 2022 · 7 min read

 [Last updated on 07/26/2023]

 Before we go further, let’s evaluate what actually is a good development environment and what traits a high-quality development environment must possess.

 A good development environment is as close to production as possible.
 That includes infrastructure, integrations, CI/CD setup, etc. Application behavior in the development environment should be the same as in the production.
 The challenge, however, is to put in the same resources and workflow for the development environment we put in the production.
 That will require more infrastructure costs and slow development due to extra workflow steps.

 Similarly, a good development environment facilitates faster collaboration and rapid release cycles.
 The challenge, in this case, is that the development teams start to deviate from the standard workflow process already implemented for the production environment.

 Kubernetes can be a powerful addition to a development environment.
 Let’s discuss some benefits Kubernetes brings when adopted in a development environment.